TmmmmmR/python-app/course-guide/CORS-misconfiguration/README.md

 ### Spoiler 1 - discovery

-You can find this link after loggin in with either:
+You can find the vulnerable link after loggin in with either:

 ```
 link: http://0.0.0.0:8081/login